-Jamie works freelance as a Theatre and Film Director, Musician and Trans Activist.
+Jamie Fletcher is a Theatre and Film Director, Musician and Trans Activist.
 Her work is multi-disciplinary, often incorporating live music and dance.
 It is queer, bold, entertaining and definitely not afraid to take risks.
-She has her own production company ‘Jamie Fletcher & Company’ and also works independently with a range of artists, performers, dancers, writers and musicians as well as theatre and film production companies.
+She has her own production company ‘Jamie Fletcher and Company’ and also works independently with a range of other artists, dancers, writers and musicians as well as theatre and film production companies.
 Jamie is currently an associate director at Leeds Playhouse.

 To keep up to date with projects and tour dates check out:

 Photograph by Fox Fisher